mariunaise/HDA-Thesis/content/SMHD.typ

   caption: [Gray Coded 2-bit quantizer] )<fig:2-bit-gray>]]
 @fig:2-bit-gray shows a 2-bit quantizer with gray-coded labelling.
-In this example, we have an advantage at $tilde(x) = ~ 0.5$, because a quantization error only returns one wrong bit instead of two.
+In this example, we have an advantage at $tilde(x) approx 0.5$, because a quantization error only returns one wrong bit instead of two.

 Furthermore, the transformation into the Tilde-Domain could also be performed using the @ecdf to achieve a more precise uniform distribution because we do not have to estimate a standard deviation of the input values.